Search engine indexing: Section recognition

 Some search engines incorporate section recognition, the identification of major parts of a document, prior to tokenization.
 Not all the documents in a corpus read like a well-written book, divided into organized chapters and pages.
-Many documents on the web, such as newsletters and corporate reports, contain erroneous content and side-sections which do not contain primary material (that which the document is about).
-For example, this article displays a side menu with links to other web pages.
+Many documents on the web, such as newsletters and corporate reports, contain erroneous content and side-sections that do not contain primary material (that which the document is about).
+For example, articles on the Wikipedia website display a side menu with links to other web pages.
 Some file formats, like HTML or PDF, allow for content to be displayed in columns.
 Even though the content is displayed, or rendered, in different areas of the view, the raw markup content may store this information sequentially.
 Words that appear sequentially in the raw source content are indexed sequentially, even though these sentences and paragraphs are rendered in different parts of the computer screen.
 If search engines index this content as if it were normal content, the quality of the index and search quality may be degraded due to the mixed content and improper word proximity.
 Two primary problems are noted: